 - influenza-like symptoms

-The onset of the disease can occur anywhere from a few days up to 6 weeks after the ingestion of L. monocytogenes bacteria.
+The disease’s onset can occur anywhere from a few days up to 6 weeks after the ingestion of L. monocytogenes bacteria.
 The symptoms last from a few days to several weeks.

-Listeriosis is clinically defined when the bacterium is isolated from blood, cerebrospinal fluid, or an otherwise normally sterile site (such as the placenta).
+Listeriosis is clinically defined when the bacterium is isolated from blood, cerebrospinal fluid, or otherwise sterile site (such as the placenta).

 The Responsibilities of Food Handling Organisations